Attribute First, then Generate: Locally-attributable Grounded Text Generation: Limitations

 \section{Limitations}

-Our Attribute First, Then Generate approach tends to use more computing resources and is also slower compared to direct end-to-end generation.
+Our Attribute First, Then Generate approach tends to use more computing resources and is also slower compared to direct end-to-end generation, as detailed in \cref{sec:latency_and_tkn_count}.
 This is because it requires several steps, each involving a separate call to the model.

 Furthermore, our pipeline is comprised of several interlinked components, which can potentially lead to error propagation.
 However, this potential issue is partially alleviated by the inherent robustness of the individual components.
 For instance, should the content selection mechanism identify a broad array of text fragments, including some that are irrelevant, subsequent stages in the process are designed to filter out such non-essential information.